GENI-NSF/geni-tools/README-omni.txt

 operations may be performed on slivers that have been deleted.
 See deletesliver.

+Sample usage:
+ - Delete all slivers in the slice at specific aggregates `omni.py -V3 -a http://aggregate/url -a http://another/url delete myslice`

+ - Delete slivers in slice myslice; any slivers that cannot be deleted, stay as they were, while others are deleted `omni.py -V3 -a http://myaggregate/url --best-effort delete myslice`

+ - Delete the given sliver in myslice at this AM and write the result struct to the given file `omni.py -V3 -a http://myaggregate/url -o --outputfile \
+           %s-delete-%a.json -u urn:publicid:IDN+myam+sliver+1 \
+	   delete myslice`

 Slice name could be a full URN, but is usually just the slice name portion.
 Note that PLC Web UI lists slices as <site name>_<slice name>
 (e.g. bbn_myslice), and we want only the slice name part here (e.g. myslice).

 Slice credential is usually retrieved from the Slice Authority.
-But with the --slicecredfile option it is read from that file, if it exists.
+But with the `--slicecredfile` option it is read from that file, if it exists.

- - --sliver-urn / -u option: each specifies a sliver URN to delete.
+ - `--sliver-urn` / `-u` option: each specifies a sliver URN to delete.
 If specified, only the listed slivers will be deleted.
 Otherwise, all slivers in the slice will be deleted.
- - --best-effort: If supplied, slivers that can be deleted, will be; some slivers may not be deleted, in which case check the geni_error return for that sliver.
+ - `--best-effort`: If supplied, slivers that can be deleted, will be; some slivers may not be deleted, in which case check the geni_error return for that sliver.
    If not supplied, then if any slivers cannot be deleted, the whole call fails and slivers do not change.